akincm/duplic/README.md

-# simcheck
+# duplic
-A simple python script to search for similar files within sub directories.
+A python script to search for duplicate files within sub directories.

-TN: This program only supports files inside your user's home directory.

-Please provide feedbacks and pull requests for imporvements.

-Usage: simchk [OPTION]...
+Usage: duplic [OPTION]...
 [DIRECTORY]

 -m  --method <sha:compare:icmp>  method to use sha or compare -h  --help                  display this help and exit